yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 ## Gameplay overview

 With this mod you can play fast in the existing campaigns, you rush through the levels, almost like a speedrunner, but you don't need to know the levels and you can kill everyone.
-Your weapons are more powerful, and you takes less damage, you easily kill loads of monsters.
+Your weapons are more powerful, you takes less damage, there are more monsters so you smoothly kill loads of them.

 Use only Super Shootgun, Machine Gun, Rocket Launcher and Rail Gun.
 You get them directly on a new game, and all ammo items are still useful because they give you a small amount of ammo for those main weapons.